 “The claim of Christianity is that man doesn’t learn about God by groping.
 Instead, discovery is through God’s own self-disclosure.
 He is not passive and silent, leaving us to guess about His nature.
 God tells us what He is like and what He wants.
 “If God speaks, this changes everything.
 All contrary opinions are silenced, all conjectures are put to rest.
 God has made Himself known, giving us a standard by which to measure all other religious claims.
 The parable of the blind men does not take this possibility into account.
 Yet three of the world’s great religions—Christianity, Judaism, and Islam—make this claim.”

 The 6 Blind Men and the Elephant parable doesn’t account for a God that wants you to know who He is.
 Even if the men couldn’t see, if the elephant (God) could speak and have the desire to reveal himself to them, they could know the truth.

 2) What about the law of non-contradiction?

-3) What is the perspective of the parable teller?
+3) What is the perspective of the elephant parable teller?